SuperstationWTF/ustv247_to_m3u/README.md

 <h1 align="center"> ustvgo_to_m3u </h1>

-Grabs m3u links from ustv247.tv
-All I am doing is substituting ustv247.tv as the source.
+Grabs m3u links from ustv247.tv All I am doing is substituting ustv247.tv as the source.
 Unfortunately the same channels seem to be blocked to non Nord VPN users.
 Still it seems to work.
+I use it in case ustvgo.tv changes.
+The EPG no longer works.
+May 19 2022

 **NEW UPDATE: If you hate setting up cron jobs, just execute `server.py` (based on Flask, yes it's a webserver) and leave it running.**